-Doylestown is a decidedly white-collar borough, with fully 89.16% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Doylestown is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Doylestown who work in management occupations (13.74%), sales jobs (13.09%), and office and administrative support (12.42%).
+Doylestown is a decidedly white-collar borough, with fully 88.67% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Doylestown is a borough of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Doylestown who work in management occupations (14.60%), sales jobs (13.86%), and office and administrative support (11.84%).

 Also of interest is that Doylestown has more people living here who work in computers and math than 95% of the places in the US.

-In Doylestown, a lot of people use the train to get to work every day though Doylestown is a relatively small borough.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small borough, Doylestown has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The people who call Doylestown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Doylestown residents report their race to be White, followed by Black or African-American.
+The greatest number of Doylestown residents report their race to be White, followed by Asian.
 Important ancestries of people in Doylestown include Irish, English, Italian, and Polish.